Generating Multimodal Textures with a Soft Hydro-Pneumatic Haptic Ring: Action-Based Texture Rendering

 \subsubsection{Roughness Rendering (Slide Action):}

 The perceived roughness of objects is influenced by skin deformations when pressed against surfaces, as well as vibrations and stretch when the skin moves across them~\citep{weber2013_textures}.
-Various methodologies and haptic devices have been proposed in the literature to render surface roughness.
-One common approach captures and models interaction signals (forces or accelerations) from real surfaces in the frequency domain (e.g., via Fourier transform) and reproduces them using vibrotactile or surface haptic devices~\citep{romano2012_texture, fiedler2019_texture}.
-Another method modulates interaction forces or vibrations by computing local gradients of a grayscale image of the surface~\citep{basdogan1997_ray, kim2013_3D}.
+Various methodologies and haptic devices have been proposed to render surface roughness.
+One common approach models interaction signals from real surfaces, such as forces or accelerations, in the frequency domain and reproduces them using vibrotactile or surface haptic devices~\citep{romano2012_texture, fiedler2019_texture}.
+Other methods modulate interaction forces or vibrations by computing local gradients of a grayscale image of the surface~\citep{basdogan1997_ray, kim2013_3D}.
 While the first approach enhances realism by incorporating contact interactions, the second effectively conveys surface topography.

-Given the bandwidth constraints of our actuator (maximum 300~Hz) and the shift in stimulation location from the fingerpads to the finger phalanx, we adopted an image-based approach to render surface roughness.
+Given the bandwidth constraints of our actuator (30-300~Hz), we adopted an image-based approach to render surface roughness.
 Our method combines an intensity-based algorithm with a peak detection function applied to high-resolution surface images.
 This approach leverages the relationship between surface texture and intensity variation: smoother textures exhibit more uniform intensities, while rougher textures show greater variance due to features such as bumps and creases.

 To implement this method, we first applied a mean filter to grayscale surface images, reducing noise and eliminating high-frequency components that our valve cannot reproduce.
 Next, assuming uniform texture distribution, we extracted a one-dimensional signal by selecting a horizontal line of pixels at the texture’s mid-height.
 We then employed MATLAB’s findpeaks function~\citep{findpeaks} to analyze the signal’s relative intensity fluctuations.
 This function identified local maxima and minima based on neighboring values, enforcing a minimum separation distance aligned with the valve’s operating frequency.
 Peaks were selected based on their prominence (height relative to surrounding values), where local maxima indicated deactivation points for the valve, and local minima signaled activation.